thainam/microservice/README.md

     - It will be imported after up the containers in docker.
     - To see database data you can log in to mariadb doing the following:
         - Run command -> docker exec -it db  bash -c "mysql -u root -p"
+        - Type the password (found in .env file)
         - Run command -> use microservice;

 ## Available Routes ##